FDYdarmstadt/foam-dg/Docker-Readme.md

 This file gives a short overview on the Docker image `floriankummer81/foamdg6:28mar24`.
-The intention of this container is enable interested readers to reproduce numerical results from the study _Coupling OpenFOAM with BoSSS, a discontinuous Galerkin solver written in C#_, by Klingenberg et. al.
+The intention of this container is to enable interested readers to reproduce numerical results from the study _Coupling OpenFOAM with BoSSS, a discontinuous Galerkin solver written in C#_, by Klingenberg et. al.

 The respective source code is available at: